-In this subsection we sketch the extra difficulty encountered in constructing adaptively secure protocols in the computational setting, and outline our solution for non-erasing parties.
+We sketch the extra difficulty encountered in constructing adaptively secure protocols in the computational setting, and outline our solution for non-erasing parties.
 Consider the following folklore methodology for constructing secure protocols in the computational setting.
-Start with an adaptively secure protocol $\pi$ resilient against non-erasing parties in the secure channels setting, and construct a protocol $\pi$ by encrypting each message using a standard encryption scheme.
-We investigate the security of $\pi$ in the computational setting.
+Start with an adaptively secure protocol π resilient against non-erasing parties in the secure channels setting, and construct a protocol $\tilde{\pi}$ by encrypting each message using a standard encryption scheme.
+We investigate the security of $\tilde{\pi}$ in the computational setting.